A venous ulcer is a wound that doesn't heal on the lower leg or ankle. Underlying conditions that affect blood flow cause these ulcers.

-They do not heal for weeks or months, and occasionally persist longer.
+They do not heal for weeks or months and sometimes longer.

 There are many signs of venous ulcers, including: